Catholic Videographer Jobs: Unearthing Similar Opportunities

 Awareness in the Holiness

-Let’s not forget the aware side of the job.
+Let’s not forget the humorous side of the job.
 One Austin videographer recalls accidentally filming a priest’s homily only to find a bee had taken center stage on the camera lens.
 “It’s like I unintentionally directed a Pixar short,” he chuckles.

-Another videographer in New York shares about nabbing a choir performance only to have a microphone tumble into the baptismal font.
+Another videographer in New York shares about capturing a choir performance only to have a microphone tumble into the baptismal font.
 “Luckily, it was blessed water,” he jokes, “so the sound quality was heavenly.”

 Camera, Communion, and Voyage: The Lighter Side of Faith on Film